-5 Assumptions made about the future and other major sources of estimation uncertainty
+6 Assumptions made about the future and other major sources of estimation uncertainty

 The Statement of Accounts contains estimated figures that are based on assumptions made by the Authority about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-The items in the Authority's Balance Sheet at 31 March 2012 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31 March 2013 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets. and the carrying amount of the assets falls.
-Provisions The Council currently has no provisions on the balance sheet (other than provisions netted off the short-term debtors listed in the balance sheet Difficulty in estimating provision amounts could cause adjustment to the accounts in the coming year.
+Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
+Annual depreciation charge for buildings would increase proportionately for every year that useful lives had to be reduced.
+Provisions The Council currently has provisions on the balance sheet and also provisions netted off the short-term debtors listed in the balance sheet Difficulty in estimating provision amounts could cause adjustment to the accounts in the coming year.
 The determination to state a contingent liability rather than a real provision contains an element of subjectivity that could have a bearing on the actual accounts.
-Pensions liability At 31 March 2012, the net Pensions Liability was £46.05 million.
+Pensions liability At 31 March 2013, the net Pensions Liability was £49.32 million.
 Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 The effects on the net pensions liability of changes in individual assumptions can be measured but is complex.
 The actuary calculations made each year tend to have a varying effect on the cost of services in the Comprehensive Income and Expenditure Statement.

-6 Adjustments between accounting basis and funding basis under regulations
+7 Adjustments between accounting basis and funding basis under regulations

 This note details the adjustments that are made to the total Comprehensive Income and Expenditure recognised by the Authority in the year in accordance with proper accounting practice to the resources that are specified by statutory provisions as being available to the Authority to meet future capital and revenue expenditure.
-Tables of the adjustments between accounting basis and funding basis under regulations for 2011-12 & 2010-11 are provided on the following pages.
+Tables of the adjustments between accounting basis and funding basis under regulations for 2012-13 & 2011-12 are provided on the following pages.